nextflow-io/nextflow/docs/module.md

 }
 ```

-You can even include the same definition multiple times under different names:
+You can also include the same definition multiple times under different names:

 ```groovy
 include { foo; foo as bar } from './some/module'